computational-san/computational-san.github.io/Preconference.md

 </div>
 </section>

-## Organizing Committee
+## Organizing Commitee

-The CSAN preconference is being organized by James Thompson (GMU), Carolyn Parkinson (UCLA), Robert Chavez (Oregon), Emmanuelle Tognoli (FAU), and Luke Chang (Dartmouth).
+The CompSAN preconference is being organized by James Thompson (GMU) and Luke Chang (Dartmouth).
 If you have any questions please contact us using the form below or email jthompsz@gmu.edu

-## Funding

-This meeting is generously supported by funding from Google and the Army Research Office.